christianh814/ocp4-upi-helpernode/quickstart.md

 INFO It is now safe to remove the bootstrap resources
 ```

-You can delete the bootstrap server now.
+...you can continue....at this point you can delete the bootstrap server.

 ## Finish Install